ocaml/dune/doc/documentation.rst

   $ open _build/default/_doc/_html/index.html

-Documentation for private libraries may also be built with:
+Documentation for private libraries may also be built with :doc:`/reference/aliases/doc-private`:

 .. code:: console